FarronF/limerick-council-meetings/meetings/2014/09/15-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 21st July 2014.md

 It was stated that people were paying lots of charges including property tax and that

-they deserved to have all necessary services in estates.--- **5.**
+they deserved to have all necessary services in estates.
+---
+**5.**

 **Notice of Motion submitted by Councillors M. Quinlivan, S. Ó Ceallaigh and**